The Elder Scrolls VI – What We Know So Far!

 Speculation and Confirmation!

-Todd Howard has confirmed that the location of ES 6 has definitely been confirmed and that it was decided “a while ago”.
+Todd Howard has confirmed that the location of ES 6 has definitely been confirmed.
+Additionally, that it was decided quite “a while ago”.
 He has also added that there is definitely enough information within the trailer to figure it out.
 When asked specifically, he said: “I obviously would say yes.
 But you can’t – it’s intentionally… You can rule some things out.
 And you can rule some things in.
 The first thing we do is the world so we’ve known for a while where it’s set.”

-Reddit User Sardren Darksoul has speculated: “I wonder if anyone has brought it up before, but its possible that Elder Scrolls Legends actually points towards TESVI happening in Hammerfell.
-Basically the “story mode” of Legends is three stories about “The Forgotten Hero,” being told by a mysterious wandering storyteller named Kellen.
+Reddit User Sardren Darksoul has speculated: “I wonder if anyone has brought it up before.
+But it’s possible that Elder Scrolls Legends actually points towards TESVI happening in Hammerfell.
+Basically, the “story mode” of Legends is three stories about “The Forgotten Hero,”.
+Being told by a mysterious wandering storyteller named Kellen.
 The latest of the stories “Return to Clockwork City” hinting that he tells those stories after the events of Skyrim.”